maim-lain/schooloflust/walkthrough.md

 ---

-### My room:
+### Home:
 - Use the fridge (Received soda drink)
 - If you are using a keyboard I recommend changing the controls to add WASD for movement
   - (This is to make an upcoming event easier, I still prefer the mouse to move around)
 - Bed -> Save game
 - Bed -> Sleep